DrewBrandt/BlinkBuzz/README.md

 void loop() {    // Must be called in the loop to update async pin states.
 Not required for non-async usage.
     bb.update(); // The more frequently this is called, the more accurate the timing will be.

+    // I recommend not using a delay() call for loop iterations when using async patterns.
+    // Instead, maybe try something like this: double time = millis();
+    if(time - lastTime > DESIRED_INTERVAL) { // however much you would have otherwise delay()ed for
+        lastTime = time; // lastTime = global variable declared elsewhere
+        // the rest of your loop code here
+    }
 }

 void someOtherFunction() {